ejrbuss/pyxam/README.md

 - A full example set to act as tutorials and testing for mathematical exporting and formatting
 - A Moodle XML export option
 - Add a warning if the temp directory already exists
-- First Name and last name specification on class lists along with smarter parsing of CSV files
 - Reordering of multiple choice answers
-- Quiet form of Pexpr{} so that the <%%> syntax can be dropped
-- Adjustment of command matching so that '\\}' will be ignored during matching and replaced with '}' once matching is complete, this will help in an edge case where a } occurs in a python string
 - Improvement to HTML export
 - Testing of Matlab and Octave support
 - Lacheck integration to help debug LaTex